Our Team

 Dominique is a Certified Special Education Teacher, Board Certified Behavior Analyst and a New York State Licensed Behavior Analyst residing in Mahopac, NY.
 She holds a Bachelor’s degree from St. John’s University in Psychology and a Dual Master’s Degree in General and Special Education from Touro College.
 Dominique received her BCBA certificate from Florida Institute of Technology in 2019.
 She has worked within the field of Applied Behavior Analysis since 2008 where she started as a behavior technician.
 Dominique has experience as a Special Education School Coordinator, a Pre-Kindergarten Special Education Teacher and working with children with ASD in home and in school settings, ranging from the ages of 18 months to 18 years old.
 Currently, Dominique is pursuing a certificate as a Clinical Trauma Specialist from Trauma Institute International.

-Advocacy Coordinator
+Staffing Coordinator

 MSW